Four-engined jet aircraft

 A four-engined jet, sometimes called a quadjet, is a jet aircraft powered by four engines.
-The presence of four engines offers increased power, allowing such aircraft to be used as airliners, freighters, and military aircraft.
-Many of the first purpose-built jet airliners had four engines, among which stands the De Havilland Comet, the world's first commercial jetliner.
+The presence of four engines offers increased power and redundancy, allowing such aircraft to be used as airliners, freighters, and military aircraft.
+Many of the first purpose-built jet airliners had four engines, among which stands the de Havilland Comet, the world's first commercial jetliner.
 In the decades following their introduction, their use has gradually declined due to a variety of factors, including the approval of twin-engine jets to fly farther from diversion airports as reliability increased, and an increased emphasis on fuel efficiency.

 Design

 Podded engines

-The engines of a four-engined aircraft are most commonly found in pods hanging from pylons underneath the wings.
+The engines of a 4-engined aircraft are most commonly found in pods hanging from pylons underneath the wings.
 This can be observed in the Airbus A340, Airbus A380, and Boeing 747.
 Many military airlifters also feature this design, including the Antonov An-124, Boeing C-17 Globemaster, and Lockheed C-5 Galaxy.
 In this location, the engines can act as a relieving load and reduce the structural weight of the wing by 15%.
 They are also in a more accessible location for maintenance or replacement.
 However, disadvantages include a higher risk of the engines ingesting foreign objects as they have a lower ground clearance, and a larger yawing moment during an engine failure.
 The supersonic airliner Concorde had its engines mounted in rectangular pods conformal to the underside of the wing, without any pylons.
 The omission of pylons reduces drag and eliminates the risk of them being overstressed.

 The four podded engines can also be attached to the rear fuselage, necessitating a T-tail.
 This reduces cabin noise and frees up more space on the wings for high-lift devices and fuel storage.
 The airflow over the wings is also undisturbed due to the absence of pylons.
 However, the rear-mounted engines shift the centre of gravity aft, and are located further from the fuel supply.
 The Ilyushin Il-62 and Vickers VC10 both have their four engines mounted in this configuration.